 The power to stop and search is a valuable policing tool in the fight against crime.
-It’s equally important that communities are reassured that we use stop and search appropriately, honestly, openly and in a transparent manner.
+It is equally important that communities are reassured that the Suffolk Constabulary use stop and search appropriately, honestly, and transparently.

 Used correctly, stop and search can prevent, detect, and deter criminals whilst re-assuring the communities of Suffolk that they have an effective Police Service that they can rely on to protect them from harm.

 Please note: Only a police officer can search you.
-(A PCSO cannot search you unless in very specific circumstances around alcohol and tobacco confiscation.)
+(A police community support officer cannot search you unless in very specific circumstances around alcohol and tobacco confiscation.)

 You can only be stopped and searched if a police officer has good reason to suspect you are carrying: